Anish-Reddy-K/Whatsapp-Chat-Plotly/README.md

 - If a message contains multiple emojis, each emoji will be treated as a separate entry in the "Emojis" column.

-## Disclaimer

-This script is intended for personal use and may not work correctly if your chat data follows a different format or if there are substantial variations in the WhatsApp export file structure.

-Use the script responsibly and ensure that you have the necessary permissions to analyze and share the chat data with others.

----

-Please make sure to follow the instructions above to analyze your WhatsApp group chat effectively.
-If you have any questions or encounter issues, feel free to reach out for support.
-Enjoy analyzing your WhatsApp group chat data!